Rural City of Mildura

+History

+The Rural City of Mildura was formed in 1995 from the amalgamation of the City of Mildura, Shire of Mildura and Shire of Walpeup.

+Geography

 The Rural City of Mildura covers most of the Mallee region of Victoria.
 Before the less infertile soils were fertilised and developed for the production of wheat and barley the whole region was covered in a dense mallee scrub of deep-rooting eucalypts that regenerated after the frequent bushfires in the region.
 Many of the soils are so sandy that clearing is impractical, and Murray-Sunset National Park covers almost a third of the area of the LGA.
 Other protected areas include Hattah-Kulkyne National Park and Murray-Kulkyne Park on the Murray River.